sglebs/kibana-software-metrics/README.md

 Gotchas
 =======
 If you run the script twice, the data will be logged twice.
-There is no checking for "but I have already submitted this data before"
+There is no checking for "but I have already submitted this data before".
 We plan to add command-line flags such as --afterDate and --upToDate so you can run multiple times and process data by "time slices".
 This could be used in a continuous build, for example.